pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Search the list for an order that matches the parameters of the unresolved transaction.
 Copy the order code, paste it into the "order code" input field on the unresolved transaction, and click the :btn-icon:fontawesome-solid-check:: button to confirm.

-Only delete orders if they have nothing to do with the event you are hosting and no matching order can be found.
+Only delete transactions if they are unrelated to the event you are hosting and no matching order can be found.